lorenzogirardi/kubernetes-sitespeed.io/README.md

 - etc etc

-First of all we have to test our websites on the customer position... so no 1gbit inline connection with 0.00001 roungtrip :)
+First of all we have to test our websites on the customer position... so no 1gbit inline connection with 0.00001 roundtrip :)

 From the multitude of products , webtest , lighthouse , selenium and so on i really like sitespeed.io
 <br/><br/>